webdriverio/webdriverio/website/docs/ComponentTesting.md

 yarn create wdio ./
 ```

 Once the configuration wizard starts, pick `browser` for running unit and component testing and choose one of the presets if desired otherwise go with _"Other"_ if you only want to run basic unit tests.
+You can also configure a custom Vite configuration if you use Vite already in your project.
+For more information check out all [runner options](/docs/runner#runner-options).

 At the end of this process you should find a `wdio.conf.js` that contains various WebdriverIO configurations, including a `runner` property, e.g.:

 ```js
 // wdio.conf.js